 I recommend using thin cut bacon so that it cooks at a similar rate as the chicken.

 If you use thick cut, then you should give it a little pre-sear.
 This means, pre-cook the bacon for about 5 minutes in a frying pan.
-When I made Quiche in a Bacon Cup, pre-cooking the meat was essential for it to turn out crisp.

 I used thin cut bacon so there wasn’t a need for me to pre-sear.
 The fat from the bacon also served as a baste of sorts while the chicken cooked.